 Traveling with your dog can be wonderful.... but if you're not properly prepared it could potentially be stressful, frustrating or even disappointing.

-The good news is that a pinch of forward-planning and a few simple safety precautions can make the whole trip a lot more fun, for everyone!
+The good news is that a pinch of forward-planning, and a few simple safety precautions, can make the whole trip a lot more fun, for everyone!

+Perhaps you're going on a family vacation - and your dog is a family member, right?
 Or maybe you're making a cross-country move, or have to take a business trip at really short notice.

-No matter what the reason, this page has all the tips, advice and info. you need to make your joint trip safe and fun... and memorable for the right reasons :)
+No matter why Fido is along for the ride (or flight), this page has all the tips, advice and info. you need to make your joint trip safe and fun... and memorable for all the right reasons.

 The idea of heading down the highway at a moments notice, while Fido sits happily in the passenger seat, is appealing but not very realistic.

 Lots of different things can affect how your trip turns out.
 Some of the most important ones include:

 If you have children you're ahead of the game, because taking a road trip with your dog involves pretty much the same process as traveling with child.

 And if you don't have kids yet, let me give you a clue - it's preparation, preparation and more preparation!!